-- Baccalaureate degree or its equivalent from an institution that is accredited by a recognized regional or national accreditation body. - Separate, official transcripts from each undergraduate institution previously attended. - Minimum cumulative GPA of 2.5 in earned baccalaureate degree. - Additionally, cumulative GPA requirements may vary for admission into certain graduate programs.
+- Baccalaureate degree or its equivalent from an institution that is accredited by a recognized regional or national accreditation body. - Minimum 2.5 cumulative GPA in undergraduate degree or most recent graduate transfer course work (3.0 or higher for MMFT). - Official transcript from the degree granting institution, signifying its completion. - Any graduate institution transcripts with transferrable coursework.